Generic Name: omega-3 polyunsaturated fatty acids (oh MAY ga 3 POL ee un SAT yoo ray ted FAT ee AS ids)

 Before taking this medicine

-You should not take this medicine if you are allergic to fish, shellfish, or soybeans.
+You should not take omega-3 polyunsaturated fatty acids if you are allergic to fish, shellfish, or soybeans.

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have other medical conditions, especially: